With an average gain of 289 percent in 2019, here are the five top-gaining cleantech stocks of the year on the TSX and TSXV.

 Market cap: C$162.61 million; year-to-date gain: 135.71 percent; current share price: C$0.50

-Carbon emission reduction technology company dynaCERT is primarily involved in hydrogen additive technology.
-HydraGEN, its leading product, serves as an alternative to diesel fuel.
-Applicable for delivery trucks, rail and marine applications, HydraGEN reduces particulate matter by 65 percent while cutting fuel consumption compared to traditional fuel alternatives.
+Carbon emission reduction technology company dynaCERT is focused on its leading product, HydraGEN, which enhances the burn of diesel fuel.
+HydraGEN uses simple electrolysis to turn distilled water into H2 and O2 gases that are produced on demand.
+Applicable for delivery trucks, rail and marine applications, it reduces particulate matter by 65 percent while cutting fuel consumption.

 Technically speaking, hydrogen additives — when coupled with diesel — can result in faster combustion speeds.
 In turn, this creates a more efficient process and helps to reduce carbon emissions from being released into the atmosphere.